pearcem0/rootofpi.co.uk/README.md

 - Install Hugo (see the [Hugo Quickstart Guide](https://gohugo.io/getting-started/quick-start/))
 - `hugo new books/bemorepirate.md`
+  - This creates a new file in the `content` folder under the `books` directory
 - `hugo server -D` (run the server with Draft mode enabled, which should rebuild as changes are made and saved)
 - View the site locally at http://localhost:1313/ (unless stated otherwise in the terminal!)
 - `hugo -D` (Build the static pages, output should go to ./public/ by default)